senpay/vim_commands_and_keys/roadmap.md

   - My tailored Vim installation

 *Important bit: The key shortucts are actually a mix of Intellij Keybindings and Vim plugin shortcut.
-I would just choose what would be most natural/easier to configure from my standpoint.*
+I would just choose what would be most natural/easier to configure from my standpoint.
+I also deleted duplication from the original table (where there were more than one way to do something).*

 *Another bit: For now I have single .vimrc both for Windows and Linux.
 It can change.*